pthongsavanh/receipt-processor/README.md

 process, start to finish, so that the progress can be fully tracked.

 ## Development Choices and Reasoning
 SpringBoot (Java) will be used to quickly provide HTTP API scaffolding and payload (de)serialization.
+In addition, Lombok is used to to reduce code around Java object definition.

 ### Code Organization/Package structure
 While this initial application is quite simple, we will be organizing the code in such a way that